Permafrost/Tundra/README.md

 ### tundra.document:listify

-Converts the IData value identified by `$key` in the given `$scope` IData document (or the pipeline, if not specified) to a new list of type IData[] containing the original value as its single item, unless the original value was already a list.
+Converts the value or values identified by the given key to a new list containing the original value or values as its items, unless the original value is already a list in which case it remains unmodified.

 #### Inputs:

-* `$key` is a key identifying the value to be coverted to an document list (IData[]), and can be simple or fully qualified, such as `a/b/c[0]/d`.
+* `$key` is a simple or fully-qualified (such as `a/b/c[0]/d`) key identifying the value to be converted to a list.
-* `$scope` is an optional IData document against which the given `$key` is resolved.
-If not specified, $key is resolved against the pipeline.
+* `$scope` is an optional `IData` document that, if specified, is used to resolve the given `$key` against.
+If not specified, `$key` is resolved against the pipeline.

 #### Outputs:

-* `$scope` is an optional IData document in which the value associated with `$key` has been converted to a document list (IData[]).
-If no `$scope` was provided as input, this output will not exist.
-Instead the `$key` is resolved against the pipeline, and the associated value in the pipeline is converted to a document list (IData[]).
+* `$scope` is returned if an input `$scope` was provided, where the value identified by `$key` within it has been converted to a list.
+If no input `$scope` was specified, the value identified by `$key` in the pipeline is instead converted to a list.
+If `$key` does not identify any value, this service does nothing.

 ---